 11am - 1pm: Student only education manifesto/hackathon session (invitation only)

 1.30 - 6.30pm: Panel presentations and discussions (these are the tickets needed for this event)

 This undergraduate architecture degree is your first step towards a professional career in architecture as you'll complete the course with exemption from RIBA Part 1.
 Through our combination of practical design work, formal teaching and field work, you'll gain the skills and experience necessary to continue on to complete your RIBA part 2 and 3.

 Portfolio Preparation for 16-18 Year Olds (Architecture, Spatial Design and Interior Architecture) (short course)

-This course helps you produce a portfolio of work that you will need to apply for undergraduate courses in architecture, urban design and more.
+This course will teach you how to produce a portfolio of work which is required when applying for undergraduate courses in architecture, interior, spatial, urban and three-dimensional design.